Dow, Rohm And Haas Deal Gets Ugly

 Rohm and Haas's suit paints Dow as desperate to delay the transaction.
 The Philadelphia-based firm says Liveris personally visited three FTC commissioners seeking a delay in their approval of the merger to buy more time.

-In mid-January, after Rohm and Haas executives found out about Liveris' efforts, Liveris and Rohm and Haas CEO Raj Gupta met in Philadelphia.
+In mid-January, after Rohm and Haas executives learned about his efforts, Liveris and Rohm and Haas CEO Raj Gupta met in Philadelphia.
 According to Rohm and Haas, Liveris asked Gupta to allow the deadline for closing the merger to slide to June 30, a request Gupta denied.
-Liveris then asked for more time again in a letter, promising, "We will be able to determine our ability to close the transaction" by June 30.

 Join the conversation